 Do not make a statement to any representatives from insurance companies or the companies associated with the fleet vehicle.
 Do not apologize to anyone involved in the crash, because even as a figure of speech this can be construed as an admission of guilt.

 Leave the scene carefully by the instruction of the emergency professionals.
-As soon as you safely can, call Thompson Law for assistance with your next steps to rightful repair and recovery.
+As soon as you safely can, call the Fort Worth 18 wheeler accident lawyers at Thompson Law for assistance with your next steps to rightful repair and recovery.

 The size of these vehicles results in some of the most devastating and impactful damage that occurs in roadway accidents.
 Tractor-trailers cause catastrophic collisions frequently involving multiple vehicles.
 Common injuries from an 18 wheeler accident may be:

 The most important thing you can do following a serious 18 wheeler accident is to take care of your health.
-At Lion Law, we want every client to recover as fully as possible and receive the best compensation possible.
-Please feel free to reach out anytime 24/7 so that we can help you and yours after the accident.
+At Thompson Law, our auto accident lawyers want every client to recover as fully as possible and receive the best compensation possible.
+Please feel free to reach out anytime 24/7 so that our Fort Worth 18 wheeler accident lawyers can help you and your family after the accident.

 If you have been hurt in an 18 wheeler accident, the time to call Thompson Law is right now!
 Your dedicated team will guide you through the process of seeking treatment, protect your interests in negotiations with at-fault parties, and go to battle for the compensation you deserve.